Introduction

 Whether you’re following up on a delayed payment, requesting a refund, or resolving disputes, sharing the RRN with your bank or app allows quick verification and faster resolution.

+While UPI is the primary focus, RRN is also used for card-based transactions, like debit cards, credit cards, and prepaid cards, across POS terminals and online payment gateways.
 This article covered what an RRN number is, its benefits, challenges, and use cases, along with its key features and how it works.

 What is the RRN number in banking transactions?